gbgtechradar/demos/2017-03-15/ironFunctions/README.md

-Wait for that to finish... and now let's create our application.
-One application can contain multiple functions.
+Wait for that to finish...

 <br />
 <br />
 <br />
 ### 4. Our first application and routes

+And now let's create our application.
+One application can contain multiple functions.

 ```
 fn apps create portscanner